millerman86/vschool-assignments/module-2/assignments/mario-pest-control/readme.md

 - stepUp - Increment the value of the input field by one (or a specified increment count)
 - stepDown - Decrement the value of the input field by one (or a specified decrement count)
+- transform-origin: top left - Change the rotation axis of a rectangle
+- Learned to think in terms of hiding things I don't want with seams